 Gold / Copper | Douglas and Lyon Counties

-The 100% Almadex-owned Willow Project was acquired by staking.
+Almadex acquired the Willow Project through staking.
 The project covers roughly 1,025 hectares of intense hydrothermal alteration interpreted to represent a porphyry “lithocap”, the hydrothermal alteration overlying a large porphyry system with significant copper, gold and molybdenum potential.

 In 2017, Almadex’s predecessor company optioned the Willow project to Abacus Mining and Exploration Corp.
 (ASXV: “AME”)

 Abacus can earn an initial 60% interest in the Willow project by incurring work expenditures on the project totaling US$3,000,000 and issuing a total of 416,668 shares to the Company over a five-year period.

 Upon having earned its initial interest, Abacus will be required to incur minimum annual exploration expenditures of US$500,000 on the property and, by February 22, 2027, deliver a Feasibility Study in respect of the Willow project to Almadex, subject to certain rights of extension.
 Should Abacus fail to incur the minimum annual expenditures for two consecutive years, Almadex may elect to become operator of the project, and the parties will enter into a 60%/40% joint venture agreement with standard dilution provisions.